SArpnt/bytebeat-composer/README.md

 c=sin(t/2e3)/6+.3,
 b.b+=c*((b.a+=c*(w-b.a+(b.a-b.b)/.7))-b.b)
 ```
-all iterable and single letter variables are deleted when the bytebeat is input, so most variables between bytebeats don't conflict
+all iterable variables are deleted when the bytebeat is input, so variables between bytebeats don't conflict

 Longline Theory and Information Theory are played correctly since a signed bytebeat mode has been added

-Syntax highlighting has been added, with a good amount of useful settings but nothing intrusive
+syntax highlighting has been added, with a good amount of useful settings but nothing intrusive

+stereo is supported by returning an array

 ## warning

-The only security measure in place is only running the function in an AudioWorklet, on the global scope.
+this website runs arbitrary code!

+i've taken many security measures, but i can't guarantee what i've done is foolproof.
-As far as i can tell, this should be mostly secure, but this doesn't prevent:
+As far as i can tell, this website should be secure, but this doesn't prevent:
 - taking advantage of browser security vulnerabilities
 - sending data to other webpages (not sure about this, XMLHttpRequest isn't avalible, but i don't know if there are other ways)
 - locking up the audio thread, making controls not work (volume still works, and the page can be refreshed)
-- anything else an AudioWorklet could do that i don't know about (i know barely anything about security)
+- anything else an AudioWorklet could do that i don't know about (i really don't know that much about security)
 on a secure browser the website _should_ be safe, but i can't guarantee anything.
 If i've messed up anywhere then results could be much worse

+to judge yourself, these are the security measures i've taken:
+- input code is ran in an audio worklet (note that the code has access to the global scope)
+- most iterable global variables have been deleted
+- objects and prototypes of objects on the global scope have been frozen
+- variables remaining on the global scope are made unwritable and unconfigurable

 ## embedding